hazzaRR/TrainBoard/README.md

 ## Change Polkit access for Network Manager

-Because the C# Worker class runs as a systemd service as daemon we need to update the Polkit rules to allow an a non active user to be able to user network manager to use the network device to scan for available access points, Add connections, change connection and also enable a hotspot.
+Because the C# worker application runs as a systemd daemon service, which means it operates in the background without an active user logged in.
+By default, NetworkManager restricts many of its functions—like scanning for Wi-Fi networks, adding connections, or creating a hotspot—to active users for security reasons.

+To allow your daemon service to use these functions, you need to create a new Polkit rule.
+Polkit is a component that controls system-wide privileges for applications.
+The rule you create will grant your non-active service the necessary permissions.

 1) Create a new Polkit rule file using the following command: